TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 1. What is the global death percentage?
 2. What is the maximum total death count per continent?
-3. What is the percentage of population infected per country?
+3. What is the highest percentage of population infected per country?
 4. What is the monthly infection rate per country?